Pizza Hut Is Giving Away Free Pizza for Life

 For Pizza Hut, life has been lonely at the top.
 Despite being America's largest pizza chain in both sales and locations, the chain has struggled in recent years after a less-than-successful rebrand.
 As a result, Pizza Hut has been "in turnaround mode," according to its parent company's CEO.
 Last month, that meant making a renewed commitment to delivery.
 And now, the Hut is trying out another tried and true method for customer satisfaction: a revamped loyalty program.
 One very loyal customer will even earn free pizza for life.

 Hut Rewards bills itself as "the only national pizza loyalty program that rewards customers with unlimited points for every dollar spent on food online."
 Despite sounding a bit like a giant qualifier, the program actually seems pretty simple.
 For every dollar spent online, Pizza Hut customers earn two points.
 200 points can be redeemed for a medium pizza; 250 points can be redeemed for a large pizza.
-So a little math shows that every time you spend $100 online, you get a free pie – which is certainly better than the old nonexistent reward program where for every $100 spent, you got nothing.
+So a little math shows that every time you spend $100 online, you get a free pie—which is certainly better than the old nonexistent reward program where for every $100 spent, you got nothing.

 For the record, "pizza for life" in this case will come "in the form of 312,000 points deposited into their Hut Rewards account which is good for one pizza, every other week for 60 years."
 So for your average college student, "pizza for life" would be enough to get you through to about senior year.

-But one thing Pizza Hut doesn't appear to address in any of this is... why dominos?
-It would seem like an odd choice if knocking over as many dominos as possible wasn't intended as a not-so-subtle dig at their biggest competitor.
-But at the same time, if the video is intended as an insult, Pizza Hut certainly doesn't play up that fact.
-In fact, the five-minute long domino rally actually makes dominos look pretty cool.
+But one thing Pizza Hut doesn't appear to address in any of this is... why dominoes?
+It would seem like an odd choice if knocking over as many dominoes as possible wasn't intended as a not-so-subtle dig at their biggest competitor.
+But at the same time, if the video is intended as an insult, Pizza Hut certainly doesn't play that up.
+In fact, the two-minute long domino rally actually makes dominoes look pretty cool.